ericmartell/MAGA/README.md

 In some cases, updating fields within an object will change associations.
 For instance, if there is a one-to-many join with an object having a field otherObjectId, changing the id and saving will implicitly change this object's associations.
 This is taken care of internally... there is no need for manual updating of the object's associations.
 Likewise, updating an object's associations will automatically change all of its fields within objects in scope via reflection.
 The goal here is to make this totally invisible to the programmer.

 This cache is going to be more effective in a read-intensive than a write-intensive environment.
 Writes typically result in multiple dirties, but at peak, the cache can have over a 90% hit ratio as long as your data doesn't churn like crazy.
 If you're looking to build a social network, this might not be for you.
 If you're looking for a simple ORM for ecommerce, you're probably a lot closer to the ideal use case.
 Templates are especially ideal for displaying high read/low write data.

+# Who is MAGA?

+MAGA's authors are Eric Martell and Alex Wyler, who co-founded @EatStreet.
+Alex wrote the first version of MAGA which is live on EatStreet.com currently, and Eric worked on porting it to open source and adding templates.